lawsocsg/lawsoc-clinic-manual/docs/family-law.md

 The general rule is the maintenance is not required to be paid once a child has reached the age of 21.
-However, a court may order for maintenance payments to continue to be paid after the child has reached 21 where the child is or will be receiving an education.
-[53]_
+However, a court may order for maintenance payments to continue to be paid after the child has reached 21 where the child is or will be receiving an education.[^39]

 **As a child, how do I file a maintenance claim?**